-To understand the contribution of individual innate defense systems to broad-spectrum phage immunity, we inserted 14 individual defense systems (Fig. S5a) from P. aeruginosa clinical isolates into the low-copy plasmid pUCP20(26), under their native promoters.
+To understand the contribution of individual innate defense systems to broad-spectrum phage immunity, we inserted 14 individual defense systems (fig. S6A) from P. aeruginosa clinical isolates into the lowcopy plasmid pUCP20 (26), under their native promoters.
 The plasmids were introduced into P. aeruginosa strain PAO1, which is infected by 18 phages of our panel.
-We validated that the defense systems represent no burden or toxicity to cell growth (Fig. S5b), and subsequently assessed the defense-containing PAO1 strains for changes in phage susceptibility using efficiency of plating (EOP), infection dynamics, and bacterial culture collapse assays.
+We validated that the defense systems represent no obvious burden or toxicity to cell growth (Kruskal-Wallis test followed by Dunn's post hoc test; fig. S6B) and subsequently assessed the defense-containing PAO1 strains for changes in phage susceptibility in solid and liquid media using efficiency of plating assays (EOP; Fig. 3, A and B) and infection dynamics assays to measure phage titer over time (fig. S7).
+We further monitored bacterial survival upon phage exposure using culture collapse assays (Fig. 3C and fig. S8).

-The EOP (Fig. 3a) and infection dynamics (Fig. S6) assays show that 9 out of 14 defense systems exhibit activity against the phage panel, with most of them displaying specificity towards phage families.
-For example, both TerY-P and Zorya are active against podophages in our panel, but TerY-P seems to be restricted to Autographiviridae while Zorya also targets podo Bruynoghevirus, sipho Casadabanvirus, and Fiersviridae.
+The EOP (Fig. 3B) and infection dynamics (fig. S7) assays show that 9 out of 14 defense systems exhibit activity against the phage panel.
+Of these, most (five) are active against at least two phage families or genera.
+For example, Zorya Type I is active against podo Bruynoghevirus, sipho Casadabanvirus, and Fiersviridae.
 QatABCD and RADAR are both strong defenses against myo Pbunavirus and target members of different families of siphophages (Casadabanvirus and Mesyanzhinovviridae, respectively).
-This specificity is consistent with previous reports of defense systems sensing conserved phage proteins to trigger an immune response (27-30).
 CBASS Type III-C displays the broadest protection in our set, acting against podo Autographiviridae, sipho Mesyanzhinovviridae and Casadabanvirus, myo Pbunavirus, and Jumbo PhiKZvirus.
-This suggests that CBASS Type III-C employs a more general mechanism that relies on conserved phage features shared among different families, or that its effector is activated by other cellular responses, such as a general stress response.
-Interestingly, Zorya Type I is the only defense system among those tested that prevents infection of ssRNA phage PP7 (Fiersviridae), suggesting also that the effector may be activated by general cellular responses to phage infection.
-Additionally, CBASS Type III-C and AVAST Type V systems provide robust (>105-fold) protection against infection by phiKZ-like, nucleus-forming Jumbo phage \$\phiPa36\$ (Fig. 3a,b).
-Both systems have been reported to act via altruistic cell death upon sensing of a specific phage protein (27.
-31, 32), a strategy that (like RNA-targeting CRISPR-Cas systems (33)) circumvents the nuclear shell defense used by Jumbo phages to overcome DNA-targeting defense systems (34-36).
-The bacterial culture collapse assays provided additional information about the protective effect of the defense systems in liquid culture.
-TerY-P and Zorya Type I protect the cell population at both low and high phage multiplicity of infection (MOI) (Fig. 3b, Fig. S7), and most cells survive infection monitored using microscopy with propidium iodide as an indicator of membrane permeability and cell death (Fig. 3c).
-For QatABCD, RADAR, Druantia Type III, AVAST Type V, CBASS Type III-C, II-A, and II-C, a culture collapse is observed when the phage is introduced at high MOI.
-In summary, our findings indicate that individual defense systems display phage-targeting activity that is mostly specific to particular phage families.
-While the majority of the defense systems could provide protection against phages at low concentration, only two were efficient against phage at high densities.
+This suggests that these defense systems use sensing and targeting mechanisms that rely on phage features shared among different families, such as proteins (27-30) or phage-induced changes in host metabolism (31) and cell integrity (32, 33) or that their effector is activated by other cellular responses, such as a general stress response.
+Zorya Type I is the only defense system among those tested that prevents infection of ssRNA phage PP7 (Fiersviridae), suggesting also that the effector may be activated by general cellular responses to phage infection.
+In addition, CBASS Type III-C and AVAST Type V systems provide robust (>105-fold) protection against infection by phiKZ-like, nucleus-forming Jumbo phage